prajun7/prajun7/README.md

   <strong> | Experience with Full Stack | MERN-Stack |  </strong>
 </p>

-Originallly from Nepal :nepal:, I am a graduate student of the University of Alabama at Birmingham with a Bachelor's in Computer Science and a minor in Mathematics.
+Originallly from Nepal :nepal:, I am an undergraduate student of the University of Alabama at Birmingham with a Bachelor's in Computer Science and a minor in Mathematics.

 <a href="https://gpvc.arturio.dev/prajun7" align="center">![Profile views](https://gpvc.arturio.dev/prajun7)</a>